 What is a digital identity?

-A digital identity or digital ID is a digital representation of your identity information, like the holder’s name and age.
+A digital identity or digital ID is a digital representation of your identity information, like your name and age.
 A digital identity can also contain other information about the holder, such as address, or biometric information, like a fingerprint or face scan.
 Simply put, a digital identity can be regarded as the specific information and data that identifies an individual in the digital (online) world.

 6 potential benefits of digital identities in the UK.